Amazon SEO: The Complete Guide for Sellers

 As we’ve mentioned earlier, Amazon’s SEO team wants people to buy stuff.
 So it’s only logical for Amazon SEO to display products that are selling like hotcakes.
-Now you may think about how you would get sales if your listing is not appearing on the first page.
+Now, you may think about how you would get sales if your listing did not appear on the first page.

 That’s why it’s always a good idea to focus all your efforts on getting traffic from both internal and external sources.
 The internal sources can include running PPC ads on Amazon itself, securing an Amazon Prime badge, or even running sweepstake giveaway promotions as part of your launch phase.

 On the other hand, external sources of traffic can be from ads on Facebook, Google, landing pages, etc. The idea is to complement all your product page optimizations with these traffic sources to tell the Amazon SEO Algorithm that your product is in high demand and needs to be visible to potential customers.

 Once you have data from the ads regarding the most converting keywords, you can further optimize your product page as well.

 The next part is working towards the authenticity of your product.
 It’s easy for your product to be lost in the sea of products out there – that’s where product reviews come in handy.
 You’ll notice a lot of search results showing product ratings, which shows the importance of this metric.